-A steel sculpture showing the seasons and the children's thoughts about being a Christian school.
+A steel sculpture showing the seasons and the students' thoughts about being a Christian school.

-A friendship bench used as part of the school's ethos
+A friendship bench used as part of a primary school's ethos

 A beautiful backdrop for worship produced by Latchford Primary School.
-This is a collaborative piece of textile work involving the children and a local artist.
+This is a collaborative piece of textile work involving the students and a local artist.
 A lasting piece which all will remember.

-Hangings in the school hall which help the children to focus during worship.
+Hangings in the school hall as a focus during worship.

-Dreamcatchers used to collect children's Christian thoughts and make a reflective focus in the entrance hall.
+Dreamcatchers used to collect students' Christian thoughts and make a reflective focus in the entrance hall.

-A mosaic cross produced by the children and forming the centrepiece for worship in the school hall.
+A mosaic cross forming the centrepiece for worship in the school hall.

-A hanging in the school entrance hall which reminds visitors and children about the priorities of the school.
+A hanging in the school entrance hall which reminds everyone about the priorities of the school.